verrazzano/docs/content/en/docs/guides/export/verrazzano-coherence-workload.md

 ---
 title: "VerrazzanoCoherenceWorkload"
 linkTitle: "VerrazzanoCoherenceWorkload"
-description: "A guide for understanding how OAM objects are mapped to Kubernetes objects"
+description: "An overview of the Kubernetes resources Verrazzano creates for an OAM VerrazzanoCoherenceWorkload"
 weight: 5
 draft: false
 ---